 Nieman proposes a J-curve illustrating the finding that regular exercise is good, but extreme exercise can temporarily lower your immunity.
 Many other health investigators have confirmed this pattern.
 In the textbook Muscle and Exercise Physiology, the authors state: “It is generally accepted that moderate amounts of exercise improve immune system functions and hence reduce the risk of infection.”

-6. Running improves cognitive function, and reduces cognitive decline and Alzheimers.
+Benefit 6.
+Running improves cognitive function, and reduces cognitive decline and Alzheimers.

 This is the newest and most unexpected area of health benefits produced by running, but it makes complete sense.
 Running raises heart rate and blood flow.
 That includes oxygen-rich blood being pushed to the brain.
 It’s hard to imagine this wouldn’t be a very good thing.